sarahcalande/practice/README.md

 That's it.
 You will have a server running on `localhost:3000` that serves the JSON data contained in the `db.json` file.

-*Troubleshooting: If this fails, be sure you don't already have something running on port 3000*
+*Troubleshooting: If this fails, be sure you don't already have something running on port 3000.
+If you can't get the server running, let your instructor know ASAP.*

 ## Deliverables and How to Approach